Azure-Samples/active-directory-dotnet-external-identities-api-connectors-approvals/README.md

 The API connectors (setup in the AAD tenant) will use the ***checkstatus*** & ***submit*** endpoints in **UserApprovalController** to communicate with the approval system.
 The ***checkstatus*** endpoint is to check whether the request is allowed to create and the ***submit*** endpoint is for creating a new approval request.

 ### Approval
-In the case of a non-federated user, the approval system will create an invitation in the AAD against the email id in the approval request.
-The recipient should accept the invitation to complete the signup process.
+In the case of an Azure AD user signing up, the approval system will create an invitation against the email id in the approval request.
+The recipient should accept the invitation to complete the sign-up process and gain access to the application.

-In the case of a federated user, the approval system will create a user account in the AAD and send a notification to the email id in the approval request.
+In the case of a federated social user, the approval system will create a guest user account in the AAD and send a notification to the email id in the approval request.

 Contributing
 ------------